-1. Ensure these are ECC private key(s), and each is stored in a file with the name private#.pem, following the .pem format, where # is replaced with a number from 1 to 6, matching the key slot you will save it in.
-(The demo passes are accessed using the key in KeySlot 6, so don't overwrite this one unless you are finished with demo passes.)
+Ensure these are ECC private key(s).
+Each is stored in a file with the name private#.pem, following the .pem format, where # is replaced with a number from 1 to 6, matching the key slot you will save it in.
+(The demo passes are accessed using the key in KeySlot 6, so don't overwrite this one unless you are finished with Dot Origin demo passes.)

-Note: You cannot use more than 6 key files.
+Note: A VTAP reader cannot use more than 6 private key files.